Your Windows 10 computer won’t boot up? To recover your PC and get it to restart, use this useful guidance and fixes.

-Windows 10 Won’t Boot how can I fix this.
 If you get a sudden booting problem in your Windows 10, which is making the Operating System inoperable, then the first thing you should go with is accessing the Safe Mode.

 This move will make the problem easier to identify and solve it.
-There are so many ways for accessing the Safe Mode.
+There are so many ways for accessing Safe Mode.
 But when your Windows 10 is not booting at all, you have limited options in your hand.

 How To Fix [Windows 10 Won’t Boot]

-If you have restarted the OS multiple times and it has failed every time, then the Windows 10 will automatically open the Booting options.
+If you have restarted the OS multiple times and it has failed every time, then Windows 10 will automatically open the Booting options.
 If for some reason, you don’t get that option (which is a very rare case), then you can do one of two things mentioned below.

 The first option is; you can restart your Personal Computer.
-As soon as the Windows 10 tries to be loaded, you have to remove the power supply or you can Press and hold the Power button to make a force shutdown.
+As soon as Windows 10 tries to be loaded, you have to remove the power supply or you can Press and hold the Power button to make a force shutdown.

-- Secondly, you can go to pressing the F8 key from your keyboard repeatedly.
+- Secondly, you can go to pressing the F8 key on your keyboard repeatedly.
 After doing this, the Windows will try to start and you have to see if it loads the Boot options or not.

-Once you get into the Safe mode, you can troubleshoot your Windows 10 booting crash problem.
+Once you get into Safe mode, you can troubleshoot your Windows 10 booting crash problem.
 But, for some reason, if the two processes don’t help you and you have got a surety that you need to perform a clean.